 We selected AICc as our information criterion for model selection within the DSD algorithm because it provides a balance of specificity and sensitivity.
 However, we also completed a parallel analysis with an identical procedure using AIC as the information criterion for decision-making, which is documented in Appendix S1.
 AICc is a function of AIC with a correction for small sample bias, which is appropriate for the sample sizes typical to contemporary population time series data (i.e., 15-30 years/data points) and is designed to minimize the risk of overfitting during model selection [35].
 However, use of AIC for model selection may be desirable when increased algorithmic sensitivity to dynamic shifts is desired.

 The DSD algorithm is implemented as a series of R functions to enable a user to quickly generate a list of potential break points for a population time series dataset.
 The algorithm (and all subsequent simulations and case studies) were scripted and run in R Version 3.3.3 [37].
-All data manipulations, analyses and figure scripts, including the complete development history, are publicly available in a Github repository at https://github.com/cbahlai/dynamic_shift_detector [38].
+For fitting the Ricker model, we used the Levenberg-Marquardt nonlinear least-squares algorithm as implemented in the package minpack.LM [38].
+All data manipulations, analyses and figure scripts, including the complete development history, are publicly available in a Github repository at https://github.com/cbahlai/dynamic_shift_detector [39].
 We summarize the role of each function used in the algorithm within Appendix S2.

 Simulation study